Skip to main contentSkip Navigation or Skip to Content

 Monitoring

-As air quality fluctuates, the Office of Safety and Emergency Management (OSEM) team regularly monitors air quality levels inside campus buildings.
+As air quality fluctuates, the Risk and Safety Services (RSS) team regularly monitors air quality levels inside campus buildings.

-It is important to remember that similar to changes in weather that can occur during the day, AQHI levels may also change throughout the day.
-Changes in AQHI are often dependent on changes in wind, temperature, rain and other environmental factors.
+Air Quality Health Index (AQHI) levels can change throughout the day and are often dependent on changes in wind, temperature, rain and other environmental factors.
 As such, health risks may also vary throughout the day and this can be monitored using the air quality health index webpage for Kamloops and Williams Lake.

-The last few years have seen considerable impacts on AQHI due to wildfires either in the vicinity of our campuses or as a result of winds bringing in smoke and particulates from fires that are hundreds and even thousands of kilometers away.
-TRU has a smoke management plan which includes monitoring of both AGHI and indoor air quality baselines during non-smoky times as well as during times of increased smoke when there are air quality advisories or smoky skies bulletins.
+TRU has a smoke management plan which includes monitoring of both AQHI and indoor air quality baselines during non-smoky times as well as during times of increased smoke when there are air quality advisories or smoky skies bulletins.

 In order to protect yourself from possible poor air quality, it is best to use the above resources to determine the current risk level, and to then follow the advice provided by the government of Canada.